agshumate/Liftoff/README.md

 ### Getting Started

 #### Step 1:
-Liftoff requires commandline BLAST which can ben installed [here] (https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download).
+Liftoff requires commandline BLAST which can ben installed [here](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download).
 It can also be installed with conda with the following command

 ```
 conda install -c bioconda blast